Meliox/FTPauto/README.md

 NOTE: Running lastest version, doesn't mean it's 100% stable.

 # Configuration
 First thing that need to be done is to create a user and edit the users settings.
-The setting that is to be edited is shown in [settings](https://github.com/Meliox/FTPauto#settings)
+The setting that is to be edited is shown in [settings](https://github.com/Meliox/FTPauto#settings).

 ## Adding user
-Add user
+Add user:
 ```bash
 bash ftpauto.sh --user=<USERNAME> --add
 ```

-Editing can be done by
+The users configuration must be edited prior use:
 ```bash
 bash ftpauto.sh --edit --user=<USERNAME>
 ```